KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that occurs during validation of a data field when the System.ComponentModel.DataAnnotations.ValidationAttribute class is used.

-    [System.ComponentModel.DataAnnotations.ValidationException]::New("Represents the exception that occurs during validation of a data field when the System.ComponentModel.DataAnnotations.ValidationAttribute class is used. ")
+    throw [System.ComponentModel.DataAnnotations.ValidationException]::New("Represents the exception that occurs during validation of a data field when the System.ComponentModel.DataAnnotations.ValidationAttribute class is used. ")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ComponentModel.DataAnnotations.ValidationException.aspx)